Learning When the Concept Shifts: Confounding, Invariance, and Dimension Reduction: Theory: Invariance Alignment and Risk Stability

 \section{Theory: Invariance Alignment and Risk Stability}

-We now study two theoretical properties of the methodology proposed in Section~\ref{sec:methodology}: alignment with the invariant subspace and risk across environments.
-The first result in Theorem~\ref{thm:alignment-to-invariant-subspace} is a characterization of the landscape of the non-convex manifold optimization.
+We now study theoretical properties of the methodology proposed in Section~\ref{sec:methodology}: alignment with the invariant subspace and risk across environments.
+The first result in Theorem~\ref{thm:alignment-to-invariant-subspace} characterizes the landscape of the non-convex manifold optimization.
 We show almost all local optima exhibit favorable alignment with the invariant linear subspace as long as the regularization parameter is sufficiently large.
 The second result speaks to domain adaptation.
-Building on the landscape result, we derive a stability bound between the source and target risk in Theorem~\ref{thm:stability-source-target}, which provides theoretical underpinnings for the phenomenon observed in the numerics section.
+Building on the landscape result, we derive a stability bound between the source and target risk in Theorem~\ref{thm:stability-source-target}, which provides theoretical underpinnings for the empirical phenomena observed in Section \ref{sec:example}.
+On top of these, Theorem~\ref{thm:finite-sample-error} analyzes a finite-sample estimation error by quantifying the gap between the optimization procedure \eqref{eqn:opt-stiefel} and its plug-in estimation.